-Albinism includes a group of inherited disorders that are characterized by little or no production of the pigment melanin.
+The term albinism typically refers to oculocutaneous (ok-u-low-ku-TAY-nee-us) albinism (OCA) — a group of inherited disorders where there is little or no production of the pigment melanin.
 The type and amount of melanin your body produces determines the color of your skin, hair and eyes.
-Most people with albinism are sensitive to sun exposure and are at increased risk of developing skin cancer.
+Melanin also plays a role in the development of optic nerves, so people with albinism have vision problems.

 - Moles, with or without pigment — moles without pigment are generally pink-colored

 - Large freckle-like spots (lentigines)

 For some people with albinism, skin pigmentation never changes.
 For others, melanin production may begin or increase during childhood and the teen years, resulting in slight changes in pigmentation.

 Hair color can range from very white to brown.
 People of African or Asian descent who have albinism may have hair color that's yellow, reddish or brown.
 Hair color may also darken by early adulthood or stain from exposure to normal minerals in water and the environment, and appear darker with age.

 Eyelashes and eyebrows are often pale.
 Eye color can range from very light blue to brown and may change with age.

 The lack of pigment in the colored part of the eyes (irises) makes the irises somewhat translucent.
 This means that the irises can't completely block light from entering the eye.
 Because of this, very light-colored eyes may appear red in some lighting.

 Vision impairment is a key feature of all types of albinism.
 Eye problems and issues may include: